 Of course, there’s a tradeoff here.
 Unfortunately, the only way to equalize your tunes is if you tell the headphones to default to SBC over the app.
 Though you’ll probably not notice anything amiss when you’re on the go, the fact of the matter is you’re going to be listening with a lower bitrate and audio quality.
 As it sits without an update to the app: you can only use aptX HD, LDAC, and AAC with the default overly-bassy sound profile.

-Sony had a hit on their hands in 2016 with the MDR-1000X, and the successor to that standout is no less special.
-Frankly, I’m floored by these headphones, even if they fall prey to the audio industry’s attempts to catch up with Beats.
+Frankly, these are still excellent headphones that aren’t really a downgrade from the newer WH-1000XM3 unless you only have USB-C chargers.
 While having a healthy bass bump can be a good thing, the current trends toward overemphasis are perplexing and… wrong.
 Sony did a fantastic thing in allowing consumers to customize their own sound, and sidestepping the issue entirely.
-The WH-1000X M2 sound fantastic, even when you mess around with the EQ settings.
+The WH-1000XM2 sound fantastic, even when you mess around with the EQ settings.

 But that active noise cancelling… that’s truly special.
 I’ll have to get my hands on more units to be sure, but the adaptive ANC features are killer, and block out a very impressive amount of low-end noise.